 Your Ph.D. studies will help you conceptualize, design, and foster relevant research to address the institutional and practice changes necessary for more effective human and community outcomes.
 Basic research about human challenges and needs along with intervention research methodologies equip our doctoral students with diverse research methodologies.

-Our Institute on Gerontology, Center for Human Services Research, and Child Welfare, Drug Abuse, and Intergenerational Risk Center provide additional opportunities for students to engage in basic research and program evaluation.
+Our Center for Excellence in Aging & Community Wellness, Center for Human Services Research, Center for Innovation in Mental Health Research, National Center for Excellence in Homeless Services, National Child Welfare Workforce Institute, New York State Social Work Education Consortium and the Center for Additions Research provide additional opportunities for students to engage in basic research and program evaluation.
 Research studies involve critical research relating to the aging and their caregivers, persons with disabilities, family supports and the prevention and treatment of child abuse and neglect, and problems related to substance abuse, mental health, and domestic violence.

 Applications for admissions to all graduate programs at the University at Albany are handled through the Graduate Admissions Office.
 Step-by-step instructions for preparing your application are available.
 You can keep track of specific application requirements and deadlines for admission to Ph.D. program on the Graduate Admissions Program Deadlines and Requirements page.